 - They are over the age of 24

 - They have a child

-- They are a single parent
+- They are a single-parent

 - They are a first-general student (FGS)

-Students who meet just one of these criteria are considered nontraditional but many of these traits are combined.
-For example, many nontraditional students who have a child are also single parents or work at least part-time to support themselves and their family.
+Students who meet just one of these criteria are considered nontraditional, but many of these traits are combined.
+For example, many nontraditional students who have a child are also single parents or work at least part-time to support themselves and their families.
 The most common story is one of people who had children at a young age, worked as needed to support them, but now want to work toward a career that will better support themselves and their family.

 Benefits of Community College for Nontraditional Students

 Going to college can be tough even for traditional students who have already spent the majority of their lives in school.
-Whether you choose community college or a four-year institution, it’s a major commitment of time and effort but the payoff is well worth it.
+Whether you choose community college or a four-year institution, it’s a major commitment of time and effort, but the payoff is well worth it.

 Community college has its benefits over traditional four-year universities.
 In addition to being generally more affordable, many community colleges offer flexible class schedules that enable students to take classes at night or online.
 If you decide that you want to pursue a bachelor’s degree, many schools have articulation agreements with nearby four-year institutions to make the transfer process more seamless.